containeroo/agent-forge-operator/docs/getting-started.md

 - Upload a content-addressed ISO object only when the bytes changed or the datastore object is missing.
 - Create VMs when AgentMachines report `NoSuitableAgents` and demand exceeds available matching Agents.
-- Record created VM identity from vSphere, including BIOS UUID, instance UUID, and primary MAC address.
+- Record created VM identity from vSphere, including BIOS UUID and primary MAC address.
 - Power on created VMs.
 - Match discovered Agents to owned VMs by BIOS UUID or MAC before assigning the Agent hostname.